 If the case is dismissed or is ruled ex parte a period of 30 days from the date of the ruling is given to file a petition against the earlier order.

 The case will be heard and the order passed by the IPAB will stand.
-If the applicant is aggrieved by the order passed by the IPAB he still has the option to file an appeal to the corresponding High Court.
-Further appeal can also be filed to the Supreme Court of India.
+If the applicant is aggrieved by the order passed by the IPAB he still has the option to file an appeal to the High Court with competent jurisdiction.
+Subsequent appeals can also be filed to the Supreme Court of India.